nicoaira/GINFINITY/README.md

 GINFINITY is packaged using modern Python standards and can be installed directly from its Git repository.

 ### Prerequisites
-- Python 3.9 or higher.
+- Conda (recommended for environment management)
+- Python 3.10 (the environment will be set up with this version)
 - `pip` and `git` installed on your system.

-- It is recommended to use a virtual environment (e.g., `venv` or `conda`) to manage dependencies.
+### Step 1: Set Up Conda Environment

+1. Create a new conda environment named `ginfinity-env` with Python 3.10:
+    ```sh
+    conda create -n ginfinity-env python=3.10
+    ```
+2. Activate the newly created environment:
+    ```sh
+    conda activate ginfinity-env
+    ```

-### Step 1: Install GINFINITY Package
+### Step 2: Install GINFINITY Package

+With the `ginfinity-env` activated, install the GINFINITY package from GitHub.

 To install the latest version from the `main` branch:
 ```sh
 pip install git+https://github.com/nicoaira/GINFINITY.git#egg=ginfinity